mrworf/iceshelf/README.md

 How to detect changes.
 You have a few different modes, the most common is `data`, but also `sha1` (same as data actually), `sha256` and `sha512` works.
 Iceshelf uses hashes of the data which is then compared to see changes.
 While sha1 usually is good enough, you can also specify `sha256` or `sha512` if you feel it is warranted.

-Note that switching between various methods will cause the next backup to be a full backup since the checksums will not match.
+Note that switching between various methods will not upgrade all checksum on the next run, only files which have changes will get the new checksum to avoid unnecessary changes.

 *default is `data`*